 We serve nearly all of the Houston/Galveston metropolitan area.
-Our customers consist of 68 REPs, which sell electricity in our certificated service area, and municipalities, electric cooperatives and other distribution companies located outside our certificated service area.
-Each REP is licensed by, and must meet creditworthiness criteria established by, the Texas Utility Commission.
-Two of the REPs in our service area are subsidiaries of Reliant Energy, Inc. (RRI).
-Sales to subsidiaries of RRI represented approximately 71%, 62% and 56% of our transmission and distribution revenues in 2004, 2005 and 2006, respectively.
-Our billed receivables balance from REPs as of December 31, 2006 was \$140 million.
-Approximately 53% of this amount was owed by subsidiaries of RRI.
+Our customers consist of 74 REPs, which sell electricity to approximately 2 million metered customers in our certificated service area, and municipalities, electric cooperatives and other distribution companies located outside our certificated service area.
+Each REP is licensed by, and must meet minimal creditworthiness criteria established by the Texas Utility Commission.
+Two of the REPs in our service area are subsidiaries of RRI.
+Sales to subsidiaries of RRI represented approximately 62%, 56% and 51% of our transmission and distribution revenues in 2005, 2006 and 2007, respectively.
+Our billed receivables balance from REPs as of December 31, 2007 was \$141 million.
+Approximately 48% of this amount was owed by subsidiaries of RRI.
 We do not have long-term contracts with any of our customers.
 We operate on a continuous billing cycle, with meter readings being conducted and invoices being distributed to REPs each business day.

-Distribution Automation (Intelligent Grid)
+Advanced Metering System and Distribution Automation (Intelligent Grid)

-We are pursuing development and possible deployment of an electric distribution grid automation strategy with assistance from IBM that involves the implementation of an "Intelligent Grid" which would make use of our lines and other facilities to provide on demand data and information about electric usage and the status of facilities on our system.
-Although this technology is still in the developmental stage, we believe it has the potential to enable a significant improvement in metering, grid planning, operations and maintenance of our system.
+We are pursuing development and possible deployment of an advanced metering system (AMS) and electric distribution grid automation strategy that involves the implementation of an "Intelligent Grid" which would make use of our lines and other facilities to provide on-demand data and information about electricity usage and the status of facilities on our system.
+Although this technology is still in the developmental stage, we believe we have the potential to enable customers of the REPs to better monitor and control their usage of electricity as well as offer a significant improvement in metering, grid planning, operations and maintenance of our distribution system.
 These improvements would be expected to contribute to fewer and shorter outages, better customer service, improved operations costs, improved security and more effective use of our workforce.
-We are making a limited deployment of this technology to help in proving the technology and in validating its potential benefits prior to a full-scale implementation.
+In May 2007, the Texas Utility Commission issued rules establishing minimum functionality requirements for an AMS and a surcharge mechanism to enable timely recovery of the costs of implementation.
+To date, we have deployed approximately 10,000 advanced meters and utilized broadband over power line technology as part of a limited deployment to help in proving the technology and in validating its potential benefits prior to a full-scale implementation.
+We would be required to file our deployment plan for approval by the Texas Utility Commission prior to full scale implementation of this technology.